MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 For changes in Visual Studio 2019, see [C++ conformance improvements in Visual Studio 2019](cpp-conformance-improvements-2019.md).\
 For changes in Visual Studio 2017, see [C++ conformance improvements in Visual Studio 2017](cpp-conformance-improvements-2017.md).\
 For changes in older versions, see [Visual C++ What's New 2003 through 2015](../porting/visual-cpp-what-s-new-2003-through-2015.md).

+## <a name="improvements_1710"></a> Conformance improvements in Visual Studio 2022 version 17.10

+Visual Studio 2022 version 17.10 contains the following conformance improvements, bug fixes, and behavior changes in the Microsoft C/C++ compiler.

+For a broader summary of changes made to the Standard Template Library, see [STL Changelog VS 2022 17.10](https://github.com/microsoft/STL/wiki/Changelog#vs-2022-1710).

 ## <a name="improvements_179"></a> Conformance improvements in Visual Studio 2022 version 17.9